 “For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.”
 (Eph.
 6:12)

 “The weapons we fight with are not the weapons of the world [physical arm, guns, bombs or swords], On the contrary, they have divine power to demolish strongholds” (2 Cor.
 10:4)

 With the exception of instances of self-defense, the punishment of evil doers lies in the rightly constituted authority of the secular state – military, law enforcement etc. This necessitates a Biblical separation of the church and state: “For rulers hold no terror for those who do right, but for those who do wrong … for he doesn’t bear the sword for nothing.
 For he is God’s servant, an agent of wrath to bring punishment on the wrongdoer” (Rom.
 13:3,4).

 Thomas Schreiner notes that the vs. 4’s reference to rulers bearing the sword refers “to the broader judicial function of the state, particularly its right to deprive of life those who had committed crimes worthy of death” (Romans, ed.
 Moises Silver, Baker Exegetical Commentary on the New Testament, 1998, 6:684).

 A sound interpretation and understanding of the Bible does not confuse the Old Testament wars with true Christianity.
-The hoary rhetoric that Christianity “reformed itself of the OT wars unlike the religion of Islam” is simplistic and shallow, to put it mildly.
+The hoary rhetoric that Christianity “reformed itself of the OT wars unlike the religion of Islam” is simplistic and ignorant, to put it mildly.